dahliaOS/wallpapers/.github/README.md

  - Official and community-made wallpapers for dahliaOS
  - All community designs must follow the design guidelines written below
- - With designer's consent, we might pick some community wallpapers and make them dahliaOS official ones
+ - With designer's consent, we might pick some community wallpapers and make them dahliaOS official ones if we like them

 ## Design guidelines

 * Every submitted wallpaper must be in both PNG and SVG format
-  * PNGs should be atleast 3840x2160 resolution
+  * PNGs should be atleast 3840x2160 pixels, not smaller than 1920x1080 pixels
 * dahliaOS has two main colors, Deep Orange and Shallow Orange
   * Hex code for Deep Orange is #C00000
   * Hex code for Shallow Orange is #FF4300